Financial Impact

 While some services may be accessible through the public system with a referral, waitlists are often long, leading many women to seek private care.
 Additional GP appointments for symptom monitoring or medication adjustments further increase healthcare costs.
 These are not always fully covered, requiring women to pay privately in many cases.

-The (NTA) Scheme, administered by Health New Zealand | Te Whatu Ora, supports patients who must travel long distances or frequently for specialist medical care.
-To be eligible, patients must be referred by one government-funded specialist to another.
+The National Travel Assistance (NTA) Scheme, administered by Health New Zealand | Te Whatu Ora, may help cover some of these costs if you are referred between government-funded specialists.
+Ask your hospital travel coordinator or specialist whether you are eligible.
 Eligibility depends on specific criteria, such as the distance travelled or the number of visits made.
 The scheme may cover:

 • Private vehicle mileage